Why Is There Oil in My VVT Solenoid Connector? Causes & Solutions

 Dirty or old oil

-If, however, you neglect this, dirty or over-thickened oil can cause a build-up of grimes or sludge on the VVT itself or your solenoid filter screen (for cars with such a screen inside the valve).
+If, however, you neglect this, dirty or over-thickened oil can cause a build-up of grime or sludge on the VVT itself or your solenoid filter screen (for cars with such a screen inside the valve).
 The filter screen is found on the VVT solenoid, invariably delaying oil from reaching the VVT chains and gears.

 Aging bushings

-Symptoms of oil in VVT solenoid connector
+Symptoms of oil in the VVT solenoid connector

 But as already noted, an oily VVT solenoid connector means a defective VVT solenoid.
 So how do you know your VVT solenoid connector is faulty?